particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}
+### Console add devices 2026-06-22

+You can now add devices to a product directly from an order, or upload files in other formats.
+See [console add devices](/getting-started/console/console/#adding-devices).

 ### M635e power consumption 2026-08-19